myTNB

 ICPT charge

-Under Service Tax Act 2018, provision of electricity is prescribed as a taxable service subject to 6% Service Tax.
-As a registered taxable person, TNB is complied to charge Service Tax for provision of electricity.
+Under the Service Tax Act 2018, the provision of electricity is prescribed as a taxable service subject to 6% Service Tax.
+As a registered taxable entity, TNB is compliant to charge Service Tax for the provision of electricity.

-The 28 day billing rule is applicable where the entire consumption will be charged Service Tax if the billing period is less than 28 days.
+The 28-day billing rule applies, wherein the entire consumption will be charged Service Tax if the billing period is less than 28 days.

-The amount of ST charged will be clearly stated in the electricity bill issued to customer for the items which are subject to ST.
+The Service Tax amount will be explicitly indicated in the electricity bill issued to the customer for items subject to ST.

 The billing components related to consumption (kWh) is subjected to Service Tax are: